Interpret your analysis, part 2: Advanced features

 • Use the features of the Measured As Module to customize your analysis

-This article explores some of the more advanced features available to you as you interpret your event segmentation analyses.
-For a primer on the basics, see part one.
+This article explores some more advanced features available to you as you interpret your event segmentation analyses.
+For a primer on the basics, review part one.

 Rolling averages